 \subsection{Detectability Criteria of X-ray QPEs}

-Our model for stream-disk encounters suggests that QPE-like soft X-ray flares are produced in the presence of a radiation mediated shock of optical depth $\tau_{\rm sh} \gtrsim c/v$.
+Our model for stream-disk encounters suggests that QPE-like soft X-ray flares arise when a radiation-mediated shock forms, requiring an optical depth $\tau_{\rm sh} \gtrsim c/v$.
 Under the assumptions of the ablation model of \cite{Yao_2025}, the underlying disk density must therefore be comparable to $\rhod^{\varepsilon_{\rm rad} \approx 1} \approx 2.5 \times10^{-8} \, {\rm g \, cm^{-3}} \, P_{\rm orb,24}^{7/3}$ (Eq.~\ref{eq:rho_eff_1}), such that for $\rhod > \rhod^{\varepsilon_{\rm rad} \approx 1}$, a radiation mediated shock develops at the stream-disk interface.
 At substantially higher densities, the resulting flare temperature peaks in softer bands (UV/optical), and it is likely obscured by the bright emission from the disk.
-We note, however, that at sufficiently soft bands, the flare emission may outshine the low-energy tail of the disk, similar to the scenario studied in \citealt{Linial_Metzger_24a}.
-When this is case, repeating UV flares (``UV-QPEs''), analogous to the population of X-ray QPEs may be detectable.
-At low density disks $\rhod \ll \rhod^{\varepsilon_{\rm rad} \approx 1}$ the shock is collisionless, and we expect it to be radiatively inefficient, producing a signal that is harder than the observed QPE range (possibly hard X-rays or even gamma rays).
+We note, however, that at sufficiently soft bands, the flare emission may outshine the low-frequency tail of the disk spectrum, similar to the scenario studied in \cite{Linial_Metzger_24a}.
+When this is the case, repeating UV flares (``UV-QPEs''), analogous to the population of X-ray QPEs may be detectable.
+At low disk densities, $\rhod \ll \rhod^{\varepsilon_{\rm rad} \approx 1}$ the shock is collisionless, and we expect it to be radiatively inefficient, producing a signal that is harder than the observed QPE range (possibly hard X-rays or even gamma rays), and bolometrically fainter.

 As the underlying TDE spreads and its accretion rate decreases, a wide range of densities $\rhod$ is naturally realized at a fixed radius.
 This suggests that soft X-ray QPEs ``turn on'' when the disk density at $a_0$ approaches $\rhod^{\varepsilon_{\rm rad} \approx 1}$.
 If the EMRI is initially well outside the disk, collisions commence at time $t_{\rm disk}(a_0)$, when $R_{\rm d}\approx a_0$.
 The local density encountered by the EMRI then increases over a timescale comparable to $t_{\rm disk}(a_0)$, spending a time $\eta_\Sigma^{\rm X} t_{\rm disk}$ with visible soft X-rays.